It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 They're human beings like the rest of it.

-The same kind of people.
+It's the same kind of appeal.

 And of course, people, when they're accused of being cold-hearted, cruel, mean-spirited SOBs, don't want to be thought of that way.

-No, no, no, no, that's not my yes, it is.
+No, no, no, no, that's not my way.

-You know that you are being you're being unkind.
+You know that you're being unkind.

 Oh, okay, I'll shut up.